The MY Story of Innovation

 At times I struggle with communicating my ideas.
 I think everyone does.
-My innovation plan was tangible, it was straight forward professional learning, delivered in a new way.
+My innovation plan was tangible, it was straightforward professional learning, delivered in a new way.
 It’s tough to get a message across when so many ideologies exist.
-The obvious purpose was to help teachers gain some skills.
+The apparent purpose was to help teachers gain some skills.
 I found it hard to get some people to slow down and listen to the reason it mattered.
 But I kept trying.
 I made time to listen to them and understand their needs.

 In the image of Lamar’s graduate program, my innovation plan was designed with choice, ownership, voice, and authenticity.
 Just as I wanted to make my work responsibilities the foundation of my coursework, so too, did teachers as they learned to use technology in their own classrooms.
 Through the technology PL plan (my innovation plan) I created a significant learning environment (CSLE) for our staff to model to their students.

 I have to admit, during my time in the DLL program my other responsibilities occasionally overwhelmed me.
-I fell short of what I hoped to do personally to garner support for my plan but in spite of that, the plan was very successful.
-My communication efforts were weaker than intended and my follow-through was less formal than what it deserved – lessons from which I have learned.
+I fell short of what I hoped to do personally to garner support for my plan, but in spite of that, the plan was very successful.
+My communication efforts were weaker than intended, and my follow-through was less formal than what it deserved – lessons from which I have learned.
 But I know how much teachers learned and appreciated having the opportunity to grow in skills.
 If I could change anything, it would have been my own focus.
-Unfortunately, my work is not completely in my control.
-As the Director of Technology I must prioritize, as does every employee.
-Over time, I believe professional development with become as important as the work we do as teachers.
+Unfortunately, my work is not entirely under my control.
+As the Director of Technology, I must prioritize, as does every employee.
+Over time, I believe professional development will become as important as the work we do as teachers.